Prof. James Schombert

 Use the email system.
 Often professors only hear from students through office hours, and those students are usually the ones having trouble in the course.
 When you study or review your notes, send me questions by email.
 Also email me suggestions and comments about the course, particularly in the first few weeks in order to have an impact during the term.

 In order to get you to engage the lectures, the class has a quiz system at each web lecture.
 At the bottom of each lecture you will find a "quiz" button.
 Hit it and take a quiz of 10 questions.
-You can restart a quiz and any point, take it with open book, notes or web pages.
+You can restart a quiz at any point, take it with open book, notes or web resources.
 Please do your own work for these quizzes.
-They are learning exercises and cheating on them will only lower your exam score as you will miss critical material.
+They are learning exercises and copying answers will only lower your exam score as you will miss critical material.